simonbates/procdraw-old/README.md

 * Libxml2
 * xsltproc (for building the Documentation)

-You can build Procdraw and run the tests using CMake:
+Procdraw uses the CMake build system.
+To build Procdraw and run the
+tests:

 ```
 $ mkdir build